RichMorin/superfast-batch-importer/readme.md

 ## Parameters

-* -db-directory test.db - the graph database directory, a new db will be created in the directory except when `batch_import.keep_db=true` is set in `batch.properties`.
+* -db-directory graph.db - the graph database directory, a new db will be created in the directory except when `batch_import.keep_db=true` is set in `batch.properties`.

 * -nodes nodes.csv - a comma separated list of *node-csv-files*